Hasnake84/Internet-Exposed-Device/README.md

 | T1213      | Data from Information Repositories| Device exposed publicly, indicating potential reconnaissance activities.                                  | Exposes possible adversary reconnaissance when a device is publicly accessible.  |
 | T1078      | Valid Accounts                    | Successful logins from the legitimate account ('labuser') were normal and monitored.                      | Monitors legitimate access and excludes unauthorized access attempts.           |

+The table below outlines the relevant MITRE ATT&CK techniques (TTPs) observed in this incident, highlighting their role in the detection and investigation process.

+## Response Actions Taken:
+- Conducted a full audit, malware scan, and vulnerability assessment
+- Hardened the NSG on windows-target-1 to restrict RDP access to approved IPs only (no public exposure)
+- Enforced account lockout policies and enabled MFA
+- Awaiting further instructions for follow-up remediation or closure

 ---

-This chart clearly organizes the MITRE ATT&CK techniques (TTPs) used in this incident, detailing their relevance to the detection process.

-**📝 Response:**
-- Did a Audit, Malware Scan, Vulnerability Management Scan, Hardened the NSG attached to windows-target-1 to allow only RDP traffic from specific endpoints (no public internet access), Implemented account lockout policy, Implemented MFA, awaiting further instructions.

----

-## Steps to Reproduce:
-1. Provision a virtual machine with a public IP address.
-2. Ensure the device is actively communicating or available on the internet.
-(Test ping, etc.)
-3. Onboard the device to Microsoft Defender for Endpoint.
-4. Verify the relevant logs (e.g., network traffic logs, exposure alerts) are being collected in MDE.
-5. Execute the KQL query in the MDE advanced hunting to confirm detection.

----

-## Supplemental:
-- **More on "Shared Services" in the context of PCI DSS**: [PCI DSS Scoping and Segmentation](https://www.pcisecuritystandards.org%2Fdocuments%2FGuidance-PCI-DSS-Scoping-and-Segmentation_v1.pdf)